scherrer-txt/bts/readme.md

 BTS (Behind the Screens) is a blog by scherrer.txt (Kevin Wulfric Scherrer).
 Originaly created in June of 2020, migrated to Github Pages in March of 2024.

 ## To-do
-- [] Fix the disappearing menu on the index page
 - [] Design a footer for the page
 - [] Redesign the older↔new post navigation
 - [] Upload images for bts-01, bts-02 and bts-03